Giants vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Guardians: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The San Francisco Giants will look to Mike Yastrzemski for continued success at the plate when they take the field against Steven Kwan and the Cleveland Guardians on Monday.
+LaMonte Wade Jr and the San Francisco Giants take on Steven Kwan and the Cleveland Guardians at Oracle Park on Tuesday, at 9:45 PM ET.

-Bookmakers list the Giants as -145 favorites on the moneyline, while giving the underdog Guardians +120 moneyline odds to win.
-The over/under is 7.5 runs for this matchup (with -110 odds on the over and -110 odds to go under).
+Oddsmakers list the Giants as -150 favorites on the moneyline, while giving the underdog Guardians +125 moneyline odds.
+The over/under for the matchup has been set at 8.5 runs.

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.